dinamitebla/Telegram-Python-Userbot/README.md

 # Just a simple userbot made in python using Pyrogram

-In order to use it you have to install Python, install Pyrogram, install TgCrypto (not necessary but recommended), download the script and then run it
+In order to use it you have to install Python, install Pyrogram, install TgCrypto (not necessary but recommended), download the "main.py" file and then run it